ludaavics/memento-photos/content/english/post/baby.md

 ---
-title: "Baby Books"
+title: Baby Books
-date: 2021-07-01T07:23:15-04:00
+date: 2021-07-01T07:23:15.000-04:00
-image: "images/post/baby.jpg"
+image: "/images/post/baby.jpg"
 description: ""
-summary: "Few pictures hold as much sentimental value as those of your tiny baby."
+summary: Few pictures hold as much sentimental value as those of your tiny baby.
-categories: ["book types"]
+categories:
+  - book types
-type: "regular"
+type: regular
 ---

 A baby book is one of the best and most memorable photobooks you can make, as few other